HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Introduction

 \section{Introduction}

 The ability to manipulate objects in ways beyond grasping is a critical aspect of human dexterity.
 Non-prehensile manipulation, such as pushing, flipping, toppling, and sliding objects, is essential for a wide variety of tasks where objects are difficult to grasp or where workspaces are cluttered or confined.
-However, non-prehensile manipulation remains challenging for robots.
-Existing work in non-prehensile manipulation faces challenges in reasoning about object geometries, contacts, and sequential decisions.
-Thus, previous work has only shown results with limited object generalization~\cite{cheng2022contact, hou2019robust, mordatch2012discovery} or limited motion complexity, such as planar pushing or manipulating articulated objects with limited degrees of freedom~\cite{wu2020spatial, Mo_2021_ICCV, xu2022umpnet}.
-We propose a method that generalizes across object geometries while showing versatile interactions for a complex non-prehensile manipulation task.
+However, non-prehensile manipulation remains challenging for robots; previous work has only shown results with limited object generalization~\cite{cheng2022contact,hou2019robust} or limited motion complexity, such as planar pushing or manipulating articulated objects with limited degrees of freedom~\cite{Mo_2021_ICCV, xu2022umpnet, 7758091}.
+We propose a method that generalizes across object geometries while showing versatile interactions for complex non-prehensile manipulation tasks.

-We present \textbf{H}ybrid \textbf{A}ctor-\textbf{C}ritic Maps for \textbf{Man}ipulation (\method{}), a reinforcement learning (RL) approach for non-prehensile manipulation with point cloud observations.
+We present \textbf{H}ybrid \textbf{A}ctor-\textbf{C}ritic Maps for \textbf{Man}ipulation (\method{}), a reinforcement learning (RL) approach for non-prehensile manipulation from point cloud observations.
 The first technical contribution of \method{} is to propose an \textbf{object-centric action representation} that is \textbf{temporally-abstracted} and \textbf{spatially-grounded}.
 The agent selects a contact location and a set of motion parameters determining the trajectory it should take after making contact.
 The contact location is selected from the observed object point cloud which provides spatial grounding.
-At the same time, the robot decisions become more temporally-abstracted because we focus only on learning the contact-rich portions of the action.
+At the same time, the robot decisions become more temporally-abstracted because we focus on only learning the contact-rich portions of the action.